-However, at all times it shall be at the discretion of the Finance & Investment Committee to determine the exact timing of payouts.

-- 4. Requests for fund payouts must include signed board meeting minutes authorizing such action from the requesting agency or organization. - 5.
+- However, at all times it shall be at the discretion of the Finance & Investment Committee to determine the exact timing of payouts. - 4.
+Requests for fund payouts must include signed board meeting minutes authorizing such action from the requesting agency or organization. - 5.
 In any given year, the Foundation reserves the right to decline to payout more than 5% of its total main investment pool, depending on the facts and circumstances at the time.
-Additionally, the Finance & Investment Committee reserves the right to prioritize or proportion withdrawal requests in the event that numerous requests are received within a short timeframe. - 6.
+Additionally, the Finance & Investment Committee reserves the right to prioritize or proportion withdrawal requests in the event that numerous requests are received within a short timeframe - 6.
 At least once per year, the Finance & Investment Committee will review a listing of all non-endowed funds invested within the main pool. - 7.
 The Foundation reserves the right to move non-endowed funds out of the main investment pool and into shorter-term holdings, based on the facts and circumstances of an individual fund holder, or the condition of the national or global economy. - 8.
-Donor's clear understanding of these criteria will be documented in their fund contract folder. - 9.
+Donor's clear understanding of these criteria will be documented in their fund contract folder.
+Where donors' non-endowed funds are invested in main pool, all subsequent gifts will similarly be invested absent documented investment directive otherwise - 9.
 Fund contracts will not stipulate or agree to any specific timeframe for the payout of non-endowed funds.